-Have you noticed wet drywall in and around your basement?
-If your basement has drywall as part of the finishing process, you need to make sure it doesn’t get wet.
+If your basement has drywall, you need to make sure it doesn’t get wet.
 Because drywall is an organic material, mold and mildew can eat through the drywall, which can be a huge problem.
 This wet drywall indicates that there’s a waterproofing problem.

 - Wet Basement Carpet

-Carpet in your basement can be a great aesthetic choice, but it’s also something that can backfire if you don’t have proper basement waterproofing.
-Because carpet typically utilizes organic materials, it can host mold and mildew.
-If you have wet carpet in the basement, you need to focus much more on your basement waterproofing.
+Carpet in your basement can be a great aesthetic choice, but it can backfire if you don’t have proper waterproofing.
+Carpet’s organic materials can play host to mold and mildew, so you need to keep it dry.

 - Other Basement Problem Signs

-Of course, these aren’t the only things that can indicate waterproofing problems in your basement.
-You need to keep your eyes open for all kinds of basement problem signs that could indicate your need for waterproofing in the basement.
-Whether it’s actual standing water or just high levels of indoor humidity, these basement problem signs are all just as important as the other.
+You need to keep your eyes open for all kinds of basement problem signs that could indicate you need for waterproofing solutions.
+Whether it’s actual standing water or just high levels of indoor humidity, one problem is just as important as the others.

 Why do you have basement waterproofing problems?
 These are just a few of the reasons you may end up with basement water concerns.